polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **Macro Implementation Notes**

   - This macro declares a `Module<T>` struct and a `Call<T>` enum which implements the dispatch logic.
-  - Some helper traits are automatically imeplemented for `Module` struct, such as `core::cmp::Eq`, `core::clone::Clone`, etc.
+  - Helper traits are automatically imeplemented for `Module` struct, such as `core::cmp::Eq`, `core::clone::Clone`, etc.
-  - Some lifecycle traits are automatically implemented for `Module`, such as `OnInitialize` (callback function a block is initialized), `OnRuntimeUpgrade` (callback when a chain is going to have a runtime upgrade), `OnFinalize` (callback when a block is being finalized), `OffchainWorker` (entrance of an offchain worker upon a block is finalized).
+  - `Module` implements various lifecycle traits, such as `frame_support::traits::OnInitialize` (callback when a block is initialized), `frame_support::traits::OnRuntimeUpgrade` (callback when a chain is undergoing a runtime upgrade), `frame_support::traits::OnFinalize` (callback when a block is finalized), and `frame_support::traits::OffchainWorker` (entrance of an offchain worker upon a block is finalized).
-  - `frame_support::dispatch::GetDispatchInfo` and `frame_support::dispatch::Dispatchable` traits are implemented for `Call<T: Trait>` that contain the core logic for dispatching calls.
+  - `Call<T: Trait>` implements `frame_support::dispatch::GetDispatchInfo` and `frame_support::dispatch::Dispatchable` traits that contains the core logic for dispatching calls.
-  - `frame_support::dispatch::Callable<T>` trait is implemented for `Module<T>`,  with its associated type `Call` assigned to the `Call` enum.
+  - `Module<T>` implements `frame_support::dispatch::Callable<T>` trait, with its associated type `Call` assigned to the `Call` enum.
-  - Each dispatchable functions is prepended with logic to show tracing messages.
-Developers can set whether to show these tracing messages by indicating their interest levels.
+  - Each dispatchable functions is prepended with internal tracing logic for keeping track of the node activities.
+Developers can set whether to trace for a dispatachable function by specifying its interest level.

 ### construct_runtime!